pantheon-systems/documentation/source/content/guides/wordpress-developer/06-wordpress-cron.md

 anchorid: wordpress-cron
 ---

-## Cron Overview
+This section provides information on how to create and run Cron jobs.

-Cron is a standard utility in Unix and Linux systems that is used to schedule commands for automatic execution at configured intervals.
+Cron is a standard feature in Unix and Linux systems to schedule commands for automatic execution at configured intervals.
 These scheduled commands or tasks are known as cron jobs.
-Cron scheduling allows for the execution of tasks at specified intervals ranging from once a minute to once a year.
+Cron scheduling allows tasks to be executed at specified intervals ranging from once a minute to once a year.

+Cron is generally used to:

+- Run scheduled backups
+- Monitor disk space
-Cron is generally used for running scheduled backups, monitoring disk space, deleting files that are no longer required, running system maintenance tasks, and much more.
+- Delete files that are no longer required
+- Run system maintenance tasks

 ## Pantheon Cron Overview